Catenoid limits of singly periodic minimal surfaces with Scherk-type ends: Examples

 \end{example}

-\begin{remark} Saddle towers with six ends are parameterized by three real parameters, here by $b$, $c$, and the family parameter $\tau$.
+\begin{remark} Examples with six Scherk ends are parameterized by three real parameters, here by $b$, $c$, and the family parameter $\tau$.
 We see that the relation $b+c=1-n$ imposes a rotational symmetry.
 It can be imagined that removing the relation would break this symmetry. \end{remark}

 \begin{remark} The polynomial method is often used to find balanced configurations of interacting points in the plane.
-In minimal surface theory, it has been employed in many implementations of Traizet's node-opening technique \cite{traizet2002, traizet2002b, traizet2005, li2012, connor2012, connor2017, connor2017b, helicoids}. \end{remark}
+In minimal surface theory, it has been employed in many implementations of Traizet's node-opening technique \cite{traizet2002, traizet2002b, traizet2005, li2012, connor2012, connor2017, connor2017b, chen2022}. \end{remark}